 We look at the distinctive architecture of the City as we walk around one of the most specialised market places in the world that once prided itself on the virtues of providing face to face contact..
 The financial institutions in the City have encountered many changes since the scandal of the South Sea Bubble and it has weathered them all, so far.
 It was given a huge boast by the ‘Big Bang’ in Mrs Thatcher’s time.
 But the consequences of the effects of Brexit and Covid on top of the Internet are not yet clear on the City.

 A walk which explores London in the Middle Ages, from 1066 to the end of the 15th Century.
-In 1066 London was not yet the formal capital but this soon came as London expanded and took over functions from Winchester.
+In 1066 London was not yet the formal capital but as London expanded it took over from Winchester.
 By 1400 London was dominating the affairs of the Kingdom in spectacular fashion and had grown into a sophisticated medieval Capital.
-We begin in the extra-mural area amongst the Monasteries and burial grounds before entering the City via Bishopsgate. and to the site of one of the few remaining medieval Churches at St Helens.
-We then look at everyday life in the City in the main markets streets of Cornhill, Poultry, Bucklersbury and Cheapside before visiting the Guildhall and ending at the City Wall.
-We will walk in the footsteps of Geffrey Chaucer, in the muddy City Streets, exploring the unhealthy conditions and poverty amidst great riches and pageantry.
+The Walk takes us from Westminster to Bishopsgate. and to the site of one of the few remaining medieval Churches at St Helens.
+We follow the route of the 15th Century London Lickpenny poem and look at everyday life in the City in the main markets streets of Cornhill, Poultry, Bucklersbury and Cheapside.
+We also visit the Guildhall and the City Wall.
+We will walk in the footsteps of Geoffrey Chaucer, in the muddy City Streets, exploring the unhealthy conditions and poverty amidst great riches and pageantry.
 We will see where the Italians, the German, the Dutch, the Jews, and the French lived cheek by jowl with native Londoners and immigrants from the Midlands.

 The Romans gave the name of Saxons to barbarian pirates that plagued the North Sea region in the Late Roman Period.
 Historians link them with the Angles to create the germanic Anglo-Saxon period of which London was the leading town.
 But excavation and DNA analysis make the traditional story more difficult to sustain and although the Anglo-Saxons have a rich history how much of it can be trusted?
 Was there a Dark Age?
 Or was it just a ‘transistion’?
 How did English become the main language sweeping aside native Celtic languages?
 Much of the story of Saxon London has been founded on myth and dubious historical sources, but archaeological, documentary and genetic research has beginning to provide a clearer narrative.